ignotaC/smallsoft/README.md

               # Hope this is clear.
 The last line shows nc with passing traffic via tor
               # for server with https.

-21. **givetask** - Simple program, opens unix socket from first argument.
-And outputs each line from stdin per connection.
-Then shutdowns and closes each socket.
-Example: cat file | givetask /tmp/some; nc -U /tmp/some

 22. **miodpitny** - program tells you MEAD proportions.